 While nuts have tremendous health benefits and can be part of a healthy diet, they have some potential drawbacks.

 Allergy to hazelnuts is often found in patients with tree pollen allergies.
 Symptoms of almond and hazelnut allergies are not different from other food allergies.
 Commonly, symptoms can include vomiting, nausea, diarrhea, stomach cramps, oral allergy syndrome, and in rare cases, anaphylactic shock .

+Almonds are higher in phytic acid than hazelnuts.
 Phytic acid can be found in certain nuts, legumes, and oils.
-This substance may bind to micronutrients, such as zinc and iron, preventing their absorption.
-Overusing foods high in phytic acid can lead to iron and zinc deficiencies, resulting in anemia, growth stagnation, and impaired immune functions.
-Almonds tend to be higher in phytic acid than hazelnuts .
+This substance may bind to nutrients, such as zinc and iron, preventing their absorption.
+Overusing foods high in phytic acid can lead to iron and zinc deficiencies, resulting in anemia, growth stagnation, and impaired immune functions..

 Comparison summary table